 “…evidence supporting the use of low-carbohydrate diets as the first approach to treating type 2 diabetes and as the most effective adjunct to pharmacology in type 1.
 They represent the best-documented, least controversial results.”

-If you’re diabetic and interested in transitioning into a ketogenic diet, one of the easiest ways would be to download one of our meal plans: Keto Academy “Kickstart a Healthy Lifestyle”.
+For those of you interested in transitioning into a ketogenic diet after exploring the research with us, one of the easiest ways would be to download one of our meal plans: Keto Academy.
 A simple program that you can follow along with, learn about keto, and easily control your diabetes symptoms.

 At the end of the day, we only want to provide you with the evidence – and the ketogenic diet could very well be a healthy solution to manage diabetes.
 Consider talking to your doctor and dietitian to see if it’s a good fit for you.

 - Centers for Disease Control and Prevention.
 National Diabetes Statistics Report: Estimates of Diabetes and Its Burden in the United States, 2014.
 Atlanta, GA: US Department of Health and Human Services; 2014.

 - American Diabetes Association.
 “Nutrition Recommendations and Interventions for Diabetes–2006 A position statement of the American Diabetes Association.”Diabetes care 29.9 (2006): 2140-2157.

 - Emerging Risk Factors Collaboration.
 “Diabetes mellitus, fasting blood glucose concentration, and risk of vascular disease: a collaborative meta-analysis of 102 prospective studies.”
 The Lancet 375.9733 (2010): 2215-2222.